A Degree That Matters

 • Commitment to Lifelong Learning: The field of gerontology is dynamic, with ongoing developments in research and healthcare practices.
 A commitment to staying updated with the latest knowledge and practices is important.

-• Ethical Conduct: Gerontologists may deal with sensitive issues such as end-of-life decisions, ethical dilemmas, and patient confidentiality.
+• Ethical Conduct: Gerontologists may deal with sensitive issues such as end-of-life decisions, ethical dilemmas and patient confidentiality.
 Ethical integrity and the ability to navigate these issues with professionalism are crucial.

 • Personal Experience: Personal experiences with aging family members or a strong interest in aging-related issues can also be motivating factors for pursuing a career in gerontology.